chestone/chestone.github.com/_posts/2014-06-23-iTerm2-&-vim-with-Solarized-color-scheme..md

 ---
 layout: post
-title: "iTerm2 & vim with Solarized color scheme."
+title: "iTerm2 & vim with Solarized color scheme"
+category: tech
-categories: iterm2 vim solarized
+tags: iterm2 vim solarized
 ---

 So I ran into some weird issues with background color bleed when using iTerm2 & vim on OSX.
 So I thought I’d write my solution up since I found a lot of incorrect information out there.